MonkeyDelivery/monkeyauth.github.io/Account/RegisterAdmin.md

 2. Review and accept the terms of service by checking the checkbox
 3. Click the "Register" button to submit your information
 4. Upon successful submission, your membership will be created
+5. Verify your email address by clicking the link sent to your provided email

 ## Error Handling
 - An error is displayed above the Registration form if an empty form is submitted.